-No Customer Satisfaction forms were requested in alternative languages, Braille or other formats.
-Sample sizes within the various equalities groups were generally too small to draw firm conclusions.
+Equalities monitoring was undertaken, with two thirds of respondents providing information on their protected characteristics.
+Sample sizes within the various equality groups were generally too small to draw firm conclusions.
 The results are monitored by management with any apparent variations within any of the groups with protected characteristics being followed up to ensure that we are carrying out our functions in a fair and equitable manner.